DaVita HealthCare (DVA) Is Up 1.09% in One Week: What You Should Know

 For DVA, shares are up 1.09% over the past week while the Zacks Medical - Outpatient and Home Healthcare industry is down 0.67% over the same time period.
 Shares are looking quite well from a longer time frame too, as the monthly price change of 14.8% compares favorably with the industry's 0.06% performance as well.

-Considering longer term price metrics, like performance over the last three months or year, can be advantageous as well.
+While any stock can see its price increase, it takes a real winner to consistently beat the market.
+That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
 Over the past quarter, shares of DaVita HealthCare have risen 33.49%, and are up 80.82% in the last year.
 On the other hand, the S&P 500 has only moved 12.01% and 33.87%, respectively.

 Investors should also take note of DVA's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
 Right now, DVA is averaging 999,826 shares for the last 20 days.